 7) Stories are original and not plagiarised or published elsewhere (whether online or otherwise) *we take a serious view of anyone caught plagiarising the work of others, copyrighted or not

 8) At the end of each story, you will select 6 words from your main text and place the words and its corresponding meaning as glossary at the end of the main text.
 We will select the final 5 words.

 WHAT WE DO NOT WANT?

-1) Stories related to boy-girl puppy/monkey love and relationships, ghost, mysticism, suicides, racism, lgbtq, anthropomorphism—well you get the idea.
+1) Stories related to boy-girl puppy/monkey love, ghost, mysticism, suicide, racism, lgbtq, anthropomorphism—well you get the idea.

 WHAT TO SUBMIT?

-1) Your manuscript written in Microsoft Word Format (DO NOT PDF) according to the guidelines and template
+1) Your manuscript is to be written in Microsoft Word Format (DO NOT PDF) according to the guidelines and template

 2) You can send more than 1 entry